GuillermoBustosPerez/Texture-analysis/Report/Texture_analysis.md

 probably due to intense overlapping of values from different exposure time.

+The following figure best illustrates the effects of sedimentary abrasion on non-collinear variables.
+Both plots present the relationship between the two most important variables considered by the LDA model (kurtosis and contrast), and their respective most uncorrelated features.
+In both cases fresh flints presented highest ranges of dispersion, and as exposure to sedimentary abrasion increased, the range of dispersion progressively decreased.
+In the case of kurtosis and entropy, increasing time of exposure resulted in decreasing values of kurtosis and increasing values of entropy.
+In the case of contrast (CONT) and angular second moment (ASM), increasing sedimentary abrasion resulted in increasing values of the first and decreasing values of the later.

 ``` r
 ggpubr::ggarrange(
   (Sequential.Data %>% ggplot(aes(Kurtosis, ENT, color = Flake.Time)) +